Deeksha-bme/BioGraphBench/README.md

 **Task Type:** Node Classification

 - Each node represents a patient
-- Each patient has numerical biomedical values
+- Each patient has numerical biomedical feature values
-- The goal is to predict a label for each test patient
+- The objective is to predict a label for each test patient

 ---

-## 🔁 How the Competition Works (Step by Step)
+## 🔁 How the Competition Works

-### 1. Values (Data)
+### 1. Data (Values)
-- Biomedical signals are converted into numerical values
+- Biomedical signals are processed into numerical values
-- These values become **node features**
+- These values form the **node feature matrix**

-### 2. Graph Formation
+### 2. Graph Construction
-- Each patient is a node
+- Each patient is represented as a node
-- Patients with similar patterns are connected by edges
+- Similar patients are connected via edges
-- This forms a patient similarity graph
+- This results in a **patient similarity graph**

 ### 3. Model Training
-- Participants download the public data
+- Participants download the public dataset
-- They train GNN models on their own system
-- Any GNN method is allowed
+- Models are trained locally using any GNN architecture
+- Both human-designed and LLM-assisted approaches are allowed

 ### 4. Prediction Submission
-- Participants submit only a `predictions.csv` file
+- Participants submit predictions for test nodes
-- No code is uploaded or executed
+- Only prediction files are uploaded (no training code)

 ### 5. Evaluation
 - Predictions are evaluated using hidden test labels
-- Accuracy is calculated using a fixed evaluation script
+- Scores are computed using a fixed evaluation script

 ### 6. Leaderboard
 - Scores are automatically added to the leaderboard
-- Higher accuracy gets a higher rank
+- Higher accuracy receives a higher rank

 ---

+## 🔍 Benchmark Pipeline Overview

+Biomedical Data
+→ Graph Construction
+→ GNN Training
+→ Predictions
+→ Evaluation
+→ Leaderboard

+---

 ## 📊 Dataset

 The dataset consists of biomedical entities represented as a graph.

 - **Nodes:** Patients (or biomedical entities)
-- **Node Features:** Numerical biomedical values derived from signals (e.g., ECG-based features or clinical measurements)
+- **Node Features:** Numerical biomedical values derived from signals
+  (e.g., ECG-based features or clinical measurements)
-- **Edges:** Similarity-based connections between patients
+- **Edges:** Similarity-based relationships between patients
 - **Splits:** Train / Validation / Test

 Training and validation labels are publicly available.
 Test labels are hidden and used only during automated evaluation.

+### Dataset Structure

 ```text
 data/public/